Universal Data Sync (UDS) – Create a Data Flow

 1. Feature Overview

-With UDS, you can create an application and set up multiple data flows within it, enabling you to consolidate and manage all data flows for a single provider or purpose, within one unified group.
-This article will help you create and manage data flows between LeadSquared and third-party applications.
+With UDS (Universal Data Sync), you can create an application and set up multiple data flows within it—allowing you to consolidate and manage all data flows related to a single provider or use case in one unified workspace.

 2. Prerequisites